 Our Two Services

 There is a choice of two services with fellowship, food, and Spiritual Growth Classes in between them.
 The 8:45 AM service is traditional with beautiful vestments, organ music, full choir and Holy Communion.
-The 11 AM service is contemporary with a more casual feel while remembering that we are worshiping our Holy God.
+The 11 AM service sets the same ancient liturgy to contemporary music.
+It has a more casual feel while remembering that we are worshiping our Holy God.
 The 11 AM service music is led by a praise band, and there is Holy Communion each week.

 Your children are always welcome--noises and all!
 The nursery is open at the beginning of the service for the youngest ones.
 Those age 4 and older are invited to begin the service with their families.
 Those age 4-11 will be dismissed prior to the sermon for a special program led by our dedicated and skilled team of staff and volunteers.
 The children will be returned about 25 minutes later at "The Peace" prior to Communion.